pointerplays/campaignNotes/Elpis/nephi.md

     When I woke, the next morning, there was a bundle of Tiefling in the stall opposite of mine.
 She must have arrived some time after me. *I'm surprised I slept through her arrival - it seems I've gotten a little too comfortable.*  She woke just after I had finished my breakfast, that's when I finally recognized her.
 She's the one I found tied to a tree in the revolutionary's camp near Dolna.
 I decided to keep it on the down low, only vagualy mentioning that I did in fact recognize her.
 She mentioned that she'd been with Cherish's lot. *So it really was her.*

     It was hard to not recognize her.
-Even then, when she was but a child, here almost monsterous feature made her stand out.
+Even then, when she was but a child, her almost monsterous features made her stand out.
 That only intesified with age and size it would seem.
-She's quite the impressive statue now, a tad taller than me and visible muscles everywhere, things I hadn't had the opportunity a year, or so, ago.
+She's quite the impressive statue now, a tad taller than me and visible muscles *everywhere*, things I hadn't had the opportunity to appreciate a year, or so, ago.
 She's sure to intimidate whoever she runs into around these parts.

     Her name's Vera.
 I was surprised she didn't introduce herself with her Virtue name to me, but, then again, I haven't been in the loop with current practices with anything regarding that culture in some time.
 What ever the case, she did not seem to recognize me which worked for me.
-For what it's worth, she seems nice enough.
+For what it's worth, she seemed nice enough.

     She mentioned that she was out there for a job.
 Of course it was the same job I was there for.